jaiswal-arp/jaiswal-arp/README.md

 Data Enthusiast
 ---------------

 A driven and innovative Master’s candidate from Northeastern University with a specialization in Data Science and Analytics.
 I bring a blend of technical understanding and innovative problem-solving skills.
-My expertise lies in AI, machine learning, data analysis, and cloud technologies, backed by professional experience at Tata Consultancy Services.
-I thrive on turning complex data into actionable insights and have a proven track record in developing cutting-edge projects like an AI-powered fashion Discovery Platform.
+My expertise lies in AI, machine learning, data analysis, and cloud technologies, backed by professional experience.
+I thrive on turning complex data into actionable insights and have a proven track record in developing cutting-edge projects like an AI-powered chatbot & .
 Let's connect and explore how my skills and experiences can contribute to your team's success.

 * 🌍  I'm based in Boston, MA, USA
 * ✉️  You can contact me at [arpitajaiswal9522@gmail.com](mailto:arpitajaiswal9522@gmail.com)
 * 🧠  I'm learning LlamaIndex, a robust tool for efficient data indexing and querying, to enhance my data management and analysis skills
-* 🤝  I'm open to collaborating on on projects involving advanced data analytics, machine learning models, and innovative AI applications, especially those that challenge the status quo and push the boundaries of technology in solving real-world problems.
+* 🤝  I'm open to collaborating on projects involving advanced data analytics, machine learning models, and innovative AI applications, especially those that challenge the status quo and push the boundaries of technology in solving real-world problems.
 * ⚡  I love exploring new places

 ### Skills